-The 4000 PT console uses telemetry (e.g., Polar®) heart rate signal detection.
-Ensure that your console is set up for telemetry signal detection only.
-There is a short "lock out" period at the beginning of each workout session during which the console first detects a signal and then validates the signal type.
+Contact heart rate and telemetry (e.g., Polar®) heart rate signal detection is available.
+There is no default priority of heart rate input.
+If a telemetry signal is detected first, contact heart rate signals are inhibited from being detected throughout the rest of the workout session and vice-versa.
+There is also a short "lock out" period at the beginning of each workout session during which the console first detects a signal and then validates the signal type.
 The duration of this shorter, initial "lock out" period differs between telemetry and contact heart rate.

-• Telemetry heart rate - after the initial belt signal is detected, the console will enter a validation phase in which four good heart beat signals within four seconds are required before locking on telemetry heart rate signals for the duration of the workout session.
-During the validation phase the console will not recognize contact heart rate signals.
+- Telemetry heart rate after the initial belt signal is detected, the console will enter a validation phase in which four good heart beat signals within four seconds are required before locking on telemetry heart rate signals for the duration of the workout session.
+During the validation phase the console will not recognize contact heart rate signals. - Contact heart rate after the initial contact sensor signal is detected, the console will enter a validation phase requiring a good heart beat signal within 10 to 15 seconds, or until the system acquires a valid signal.
+During the validation phase, the console will not recognize telemetry heart rate signals.
+The console will display a beating double heart icon that has the inner heart colored in while searching for a valid signal.